wisskirchenj/recipe-server/README.md

 27.12.22 Stage 4 completed.
 Now recipes posted are persisted in a H2 database.
 Recipe entity gets additional category and an @UpdateTimestamp annotated LocalDateTime field.
 Put endpoint added to update recipe by id and a parameter search on category or name substrings with sorting by newest posted/ updated.

+01.01.23 Stage 5 completed.
+Added Spring security v 6.0 and a register endpoint for users to register.
+Only registered users may access the api/recipe endpoints.
+Further update / delete actions are only permitted, if the session user is the creator of a recipe (creator stored in recipe table).